-Weiner introduced her to the practice of Mussar, a Jewish approach to ethics and personal behavior that became a full-fledged social and political movement in 19th century Lithuania, incidentally, within an Orthodox community.
-Today, the study and practice of Mussar has become prevalent in progressive Jewish communities.
+Weiner introduced her to the practice of Mussar, a Jewish approach to ethics and personal behavior that became a full-fledged social and political movement in 19th century Lithuania.
+Today, the study and practice of Mussar have become prevalent in progressive Jewish communities.
 Mussar students engage in a series contemplative practices, exercises and study in order to live a more ethical life.

 Rabbi Jacob Staub, Ph.D., professor of Jewish philosophy and theology, describes Mussar as “a Jewish practice of cultivating inner virtues (being loving, respectful, patient or humble) by undertaking incremental daily behaviors that gradually shift one's heart.
 The practice keeps one accountable by involving reporting monthly to a group and more frequently to a partner.”